Siemens Gamesa and Vestas Neck and Neck as Wind Turbine Sales Dip in Q2

-The second quarter of 2020 saw more than 17 gigawatts of wind turbine capacity ordered globally, worth an estimated $16 billion, according to the new Wood Mackenzie wind turbine order analysis report focused on Q2.
+The second quarter of 2020 saw more than 17 gigawatts of wind turbine capacity ordered globally, worth an estimated $16 billion, according to the new Wood Mackenzie wind order analysis report focused on Q2.

-Globally, Q2 saw global wind turbine order intake decrease by 45 percent versus Q2 2019.
-This was partly due to the high order record set in 2019 in advance of policy changes in the United States and China.
+Globally, Q2 2020 saw wind turbine orders decrease by 45 percent versus Q2 2019.
+This was partly due to the record-high number of orders placed in 2019 in advance of policy changes in the United States and China.
 Meanwhile, orders for the offshore sector in Europe gave the market a boost.

 Which companies led the way in Q2?